MicrosoftDocs/sql-docs/docs/sql-assessment-api/sql-assessment-api-overview.md

 Go through the examples below to get started.

-1. Get a list of available checks for the local default instance to familiarize yourself with the checks.
+1. Get a list of available checks for a local default instance to familiarize yourself with the checks.
 In this example, we're piping the output of the Get-SqlInstance cmdlet to the Get-SqlAssessmentItem cmdlet to pass the instance object to it.

     ```powershell
     Get-SqlInstance -ServerInstance 'localhost' | Get-SqlAssessmentItem